Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Protocol presentation

-where the Kraus operator $\hat{K}$ has been applied $n$ times to the initial meter state.\\ The weak measurement protocol to reach the discontinuity (Fig.~\ref{fig:protocol_drawing}), consisting of pre-selection, a weak unitary interaction, and post-selection, is applied to the meter, with the entire process represented by the Kraus operator $\hat K$.
-After each full application of the weak measurement protocol, the system is discarded and replaced with a new one for the next iteration, while the meter is preserved throughout all $n$ applications.
+The weak measurement protocol to reach the discontinuity (Fig.~\ref{fig:protocol_drawing}), consisting of pre-selection, a weak unitary interaction, and post-selection, is applied to the meter, with the entire process represented by the Kraus operator $\hat K$.
+After each full application of the weak measurement protocol, the system is discarded and replaced with a new one for the next iteration (or reset to the initial state), while the meter is preserved throughout all $n$ applications.

 The eigenvalues of the Kraus operator $\hat{K}$ are

 where $j$ runs from 1 to $N$, with $N$ denoting the dimension of the operator, and $o_{A,j}$ representing the eigenvalues of the $N$-level operator $\hat{O}_A$.
 To the first order in $gt$, their moduli are